kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Cassandra-log-appender/index.md

 <img src="attach/create-cassandra-log-appender-admin-ui.png">

-### Creating Cassandra log appender with REST API
+# Creating Cassandra log appender with Admin REST API

-It is also possible to create a Cassandra log appender instance by using [REST API]({{root_url}}Programming-guide/Server-REST-APIs).
-The following example illustrates how to provision the Cassandra log appender via REST API.
+It is also possible to create a Cassandra log appender instance by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs #TODO).
+The following example illustrates how to provision the Cassandra log appender via Admin REST API.

-### Configuration
+## Configuration

 The Cassandra log appender configuration should match to [this](https://github.com/kaaproject/kaa/blob/master/server/appenders/cassandra-appender/src/main/avro/cassandra-appender-config.avsc) Avro schema.